 CBP's Sampling of Tijuana Wastewater

-CBP conducted a six month sampling effort to add to already existing data-sets collected by International Boundary and Water Commission (IBWC) and other past sampling efforts.
-CBP’s data collection is intended to complement existing data, giving a potentially new perspective on the issue.
-The goal is a better understanding the impact of wastewater on CBP operations in this area.
-Below are the laboratory analysis of monthly samples of wastewater.
+In January 2018, CBP conducted a six month water sampling effort to add to already existing data-sets collected by International Boundary and Water Commission (IBWC) and other past sampling efforts.
+Following this data set, CBP embarked on a subsequent six month sampling effort beginning in September 2018 to collect soil and water samples with the goal to better understand the impact of wastewater on CBP operations in the area.
+This data collection is intended to complement existing data, giving a potentially new perspective on the issue.